Mental Health Care Online: The Pros And Cons Of Using A Therapy App

 Other types of mental-health supporting apps are those that actually connect you with a licensed mental health professional.
 These apps allow you to have therapy from anywhere instead of making an appointment in person with a therapist.
 A few examples include:

-ReGain - couples therapy
+ReGain - Online couples therapy

 The ReGain app provides you with a licensed professional who can help you with all of your relationship trials.
 It doesn't matter if you're married or just dating; couples counseling can help everyone.
 You work one-on-one with a therapist in a room you can access 24/7, although your therapist might take a day or more to reply.
 You can also set appointments for phone sessions or video chat sessions with your therapist.
 And, you can add your significant other to the room for couples counseling either from the start or at any point along your therapy journey.

-BetterHelp - online counseling
+BetterHelp - Online therapy

 The BetterHelp app works similarly to the ReGain app, but you can use it for any mental health challenge that you're facing, not just relationships.
 This allows you to easily address things like anxiety and depression, among other mental health challenges.